Tax guide

 - Is Copy B filed with the IRS?

 - No. Copy B is the recipient copy.
-IRS filing rules apply to the filing copy, not this recipient page.
+IRS filing rules apply to Copy A and the information return filing process, not this recipient page.

 - Who gets Copy B?

-- The contractor or other payee receives it.
+- The contractor or other payee whose compensation is being reported receives Copy B.

 - Can I use this workflow for a corrected recipient statement?